 Fully releasing all the tightness, restriction and adhesions in all these areas will significantly increase your chances of a successful and full recovery.

-is essential.
-Proper posture places the least amount of strain on all the soft tissues of the body.
 Evaluate your posture and make corrections when you notice slouching, reaching forward, a forward head, or any of the other markers for improper posture.
-If you are unable to recognize these tendencies in your own body, then a physical therapist or a therapist experienced in Structural Integration (Hellerwork, Rolfing, etc. See the “Links” section.) or the Alexander Technique can be especially helpful.
+If you are unable to recognize these tendencies in your own body, then a physical therapist or a therapist experienced in Structural Integration (Hellerwork, Rolfing, etc. See the “Resources” section at the bottom of the page) or the Alexander Technique can be especially helpful.

-Unconscious habits that create added strain to the body must be recognized and eliminated if at all possible.
+What you do when you are not aware of it can be one of the more challenging aspects of Carpal Tunnel Syndrome self care.
+Unconscious habits that create added strain in the hands and wrists must be recognized and eliminated if at all possible.
 Some of the most common offenders include:

-If a person suffering from Carpal Tunnel Syndrome only addresses the symptoms and their causes at the wrist, they stand a great chance of missing the true source of their problems.
-If you address the tissue related to the entire pathway of the median nerve, and you correct as many of the other sources of stress to the tissues as you possibly can, you will enjoy the greatest degree of symptom relief possible.
+If a person suffering from Carpal Tunnel Syndrome only addresses the symptoms and their causes at the wrist, they stand a great chance of missing the true source of their pain which could be lurking in your unconscious habits.
+If you stretch the fascia along the entire pathway of the median nerve, and you correct as many of the other sources of stress to the tissues as you possibly can, you will enjoy the greatest degree of symptom relief possible.